Created 2015-08-28 by Hanz Makmur

 - Despite many listed Session managers in X2Go clients, only MATE and XFCE are recommended Windows Manager on CS system.

 - X2Go does not work with GNome3 due to incompatibility and hardware dependency.

 - X2Go does not work with KDE5 due to incompatible plasmashell requiring GLX 1.3

 - Suspended X2Go session containing graphical operation will run much slower than non suspended mode.

-- X2Go Sound and local printing support are broken currently.
+- X2Go Sound and local printing may be broken depending on your client version.

-- X2Go "Shared folder" does not appear to work on WindowsOS currently.
+- X2Go "Shared folder" may not work depending on your client.